 How do I apply for dissolution of civil partnership?

-To apply for dissolution, you need to complete the dissolution petition form D8.
-The cost of the application is £550.
-If you are on a low income you may be eligible for a fee exemption and can complete the EX160 form when making the application.
+To apply for a dissolution, you need to complete the dissolution application D8 form, this can either be through the digital service or on paper.
+The cost of the application is £593.
+If you are on a low income, you may be eligible for a fee exemption and can complete the EX160 form when making the application.
 You may also be able to apply for legal aid if there has been domestic abuse in your relationship – please see our information page on Legal aid for family matters.

 You will need to file a copy of your civil partnership certificate along with the application form.